The field of Church Ministries includes the subjects of Evangelism, Missions, Pastoral Ministry, and Preaching.

 As a specialized study into the theology, traditions and history of worship, development of worship styles in relation to historical theology are researched.
 These developments are related to the various contemporary trends in churches.
 Students develop their own practical theologies of worship.

-PM 631 Supervised Ministerial Leadership Experience (Every Semester)
+PM 631 Supervised Ministerial Leadership Experience (Every Fall, Spring, and Summer)